mickeybeurskens/mickeybeurskens/README.md

 - __[Paul Graham](https://paulgraham.com/)__: Essays on work, startups, life in general.
 - __[Mr Money Mustache](https://www.mrmoneymustache.com/)__: On financial independence.
 - __[Wait But Why](https://waitbutwhy.com/)__: Chaotic hodgepodge of charming posts on all sorts of topics.

+### Challenges & Competitions

+- __[Over The Wire - Bandit](https://overthewire.org/wargames/bandit/)__: Capture The Flag game that you can use to teach yourself a bunch of linux command line skills.
+- __[Kaggle](https://www.kaggle.com/)__: Data science playground.
+Perfect place to learn data analysis techniques from the best of the best.

 ### Books